-TV reality shows such as Hoarding: Buried Alive or A&E’s Hoarders have drawn attention to the phenomenon of compulsive hoarding.
+TV reality shows such as Hoarding: Buried Alive, Clean House or A&E’s Hoarders have drawn attention to the phenomenon of compulsive hoarding.
 But while many people admit being cluttered, only a small percentage qualify as compulsive hoarders – based on the number of people I’ve helped over the last 4 years as a professional organiser, I’d say around 5%.
 Whatever the severity of your clutter is, my view is that you should get professional help.
 Here’s why.

 Clutter doesn’t necessarily make you a hoarder.